 Tribal Employment Rights Ordinance Office (TERO)

-Empowers Karuk Tribal members through jobs, training, and business opportunities.
+Empowers Karuk Tribal membership through jobs, training, and business opportunities.

 Mission Statement